brneto/bookshelf/README.md

 From your Browser now you can access the address http://localhost:3000 to start using this Web Application.

 ## Documentation
+### Introduction
+The application created to this project is just a Book Shelf manager.

+You can add a new Book, edit an existing one or delete it if you want to.
+Additionaly to that, you can sort the list of Book *By Author or Title* or you can filter in the list by the same fields.

+This app requires all fields in registration and editition are filled properly so the frontend side do a validation of them all and only allows the submittion after all fields has been validated and approved.

+For this application I did put very effort on styling so the table page, icons and buttons are very basic.

+![Main page screenshot][main-page]

+![Create or Edit page screenshot][edit-page]

 ### Rich Internet Application Msc.
 Degree Subject Project
 ---